 Palampur is well connected to almost all cities in Himachal and Punjab.
 If you are traveling from other cities in India then refer to the options listed below:

-Gaggal is the nearest airport, 37 kms away from Palampur.
-Gaggal is well connected by multiple airlines to Delhi, Jaipur, Hyderabad, Mumbai and Pune.
+Gaggal is the nearest airport, 37 km away from Palampur.
+Gaggal is well connected by multiple airlines to Delhi, Jaipur, Hyderabad, Mumbai, and Pune.
 Taxis and buses are available at Gaggal to cover the last leg of your journey to Palampur.

 If you have some leisure time and would like to enjoy the slow pace of a toy train which takes you through mountains, rivers and green pastures, then opt for the narrow gauge Kangra valley toy train from Pathankot.
 Pathankot is the nearest train station from Palampur and is connected to Delhi and other major cities via multiple trains.

 Best Time to Visit